cncf/techdocs/analyses/0012-TUF/TUF-Implementation.md

   - Timeline
 - **Getting started**:
   - TUF security
-  - TUF specification(Roles and metadata,tutorials,videos etc)
+  - TUF specification (Roles and metadata,tutorials)
-  - TUF proposals(linked to tutorials,videos)
+  - TUF proposals (linked to tutorials,videos)
   - TUF implementation/Developers (linked to tutorials,videos)
-  - TUF docs(Link docs repo)
+  - TUF docs (Link docs repo)
-  - Media(Videos and pictures of TUF events and seminars)
   - FAQ
 - **Community**:
   - Adoptions
   - Reporting issues
   - Security audits
-  - Contribute-TAP, Docs
+  - Contribute : TAP, Docs
-  - Chat(CNCF slack)
+  - Chat (CNCF slack)
   - Code of conduct
+- **Resources**:
+  - Blog
+  - News
-- **News**:
+  - Videos
 - **Contact**:
   - CNCF slack, meeting links or calendar

 ### Consolidate some pages
-The specification index has been reference three times on the site despite having its own sub-section.
+The specification index has been referenced several times on the website despite having its own sub-section.

-I propose that it remains in the project sub-section section under specification.
+I suggest that it remains in the project sub-section section under specification.
 But it be removed from the *Getting started* section.

 ### Add user roles to Getting started section
 Structure the *Getting started* section according to user roles.
-See the proposed *Getting started* above.
+See the suggested *Getting started* above.
 The percieved user roles for this project are:
   - **TUF specification**: Uses TUF metadata to download and verify targets
   - **TUF proposals contributor** : Proposes major changes to the specification, including new features made as TUF Augmentation Proposals (TAPs)
   - **TUF implementation/Developers** : Develops software with the TUF Python reference implementation